Hesham-Elrehaimy/dbc-gong/README.md

-A twitter bot which will tweet at the times the gong is rung at Devbootcamp Chicago.
+A twitter bot which will tweet everytime the gong is rung at Devbootcamp Chicago.